didoesdigital/steno-dictionaries/.github/ISSUE_TEMPLATE/misstrokes.md

 # Dictionary

-I noticed this dictionary entry or these dictionary entries in:
+I noticed something in:

 - `dict.json`
 - `dict-en-AU-with-extra-stroke.json`

-# Misstroked entry or entries
+# Misstrokes

-This looks like a misstroke or could otherwise be better:
+These look like misstrokes or could otherwise be better:

 ```json
 "TEFT/KP-PL/PHEUS/STROBG/EP/TREU": "example misstroke entry",
 "TEFT/KP-PL/PHEUS/STROBG/EP/TREU/A*U": "example misstroke entry",
 ```

-This looks like a misstroke because:
+These look like misstrokes because:

 - "test" does not appear in the translation, as suggested by `TEFT`.
 - "entry" is missing a `B` in `EP` for a phonetic stroke.
 - "entry" could use the brief `SPWREU`.
 - "mis" is not using the prefix stroke `PHEUZ`.
 - "stroke" is missing an `E` in `STROEBG`, which would be the phonetic, Plover theory stroke.
-- It could cause a conflict trying to write "test example misstroke entry".
+- They could cause a conflict trying to write "test example misstroke entry".